-Mi wad Dahawi an Drafila A habarian stratage modile area the actions in a series MixedBehaviorProfile A behavior strategy profile over the actions in a game.
-MixedBehaviorProfile.game The game on which this mixed behaviour profile is defined.
+MixedBehaviorProfile Represents a mixed behavior profile over the actions in a Game.
+MixedBehaviorProfile.game The game on which this mixed behavior profile is defined.
 MixedBehaviorProfilegetitem Returns a probability, mixed agent strategy, or mixed behavior strategy.
-MixedBehaviorProfilesetitem Sets a probability, mixed agent strategy, or mixed behavior strategy to value .
+C. MixedBehaviorProfilesetitem Sets a probability, mixed agent strategy, or mixed behavior strategy to value .
 MixedBehaviorProfile.payoff(player) Returns the expected payoff to a player if all players play according to the profile.
 MixedBehaviorProfile.regret(action) Returns the regret to playing action , if all other players play according to the profile.
 MixedBehaviorProfile.action_value(action) Returns the expected payoff to the player of playing an action conditional on reaching its information set, if all players play according to the profile.
 MixedBehaviorProfile.infoset_value(infoset) Returns the expected payoff to the player conditional on reaching an information set, if all players play according to the profile.
 MixedBehaviorProfile.node_value(player, node) Returns the expected payoff to player conditional on play reaching node , if all players play according to the profile.
 MixedBehaviorProfile.realiz_prob(node) Returns the probability with which an node is reached.
 MixedBehaviorProfile.infoset_prob(infoset) Returns the probability with which an information set is reached.
 MixedBehaviorProfile.belief(node) Returns the conditional probability that a node is reached, given that its information set is reached.
 MixedBehaviorProfile.is_defined_at(infoset) Returns whether the profile has probabilities defined at the information set.
 MixedBehaviorProfile.liap_value() Returns the Lyapunov value (see [McK91]) of the strategy profile.
 MixedBehaviorProfile.as_strategy() Returns a MixedStrategyProfile which is equivalent to the profile.
 MixedBehaviorProfile.randomize([denom]) Randomizes the probabilities in the profile.
-MixedBehaviorProfile.normalize() Create a profile with the same action proportions as this one, but normalised so probabilities for each infoset sum to one.
+MixedBehaviorProfile.normalize() Create a profile with the same action proportions as this mreadenaviori iorrie mormarize() one, but normalised so probabilities for each infoset sum to one.
 MixedBehaviorProfile.copy() Creates a copy of the behavior strategy profile.
+Table 1 and pygambit.gambit.MixedBehaviorProfile class pygambit.gambit.MixedBehaviorProfile